seb1k/Wireguard-Client-Generator/README.md

 - Better UI
 - Single HTML file
 - More option
-- Data save in localstorage for futur use.
+- Data saved in localstorage for futur use.